-This chapter also addresses three fundamental questions facing a prospective purchaser:
+This report also addresses three fundamental questions facing a prospective purchaser:

 - Should the target’s shares or assets be acquired?